Project ENGAGES High School Student Application Information

 - If you applied and interviewed last year, but were not eligible due to age

-All applicants must attend either CSKYWLA, B.E.S.T Academy, KIPP Atlanta Collegiate, Benjamin E. Mays High School, Charles R. Drew Charter High School Students or South Atlanta High School must have an overall GPA average of 83 (3.0) or above and must complete science courses with a GPA of 83 (3.0) or above.
+All applicants must attend either Coretta Scott King Young Women's Leadership Academy (CSKYWLA), B.E.S.T Academy, Benjamin E. Mays High School, Charles R. Drew Charter High School, South Atlanta High School, Booker T. Washington High School, or Therrell High School and must have an overall GPA average of 83 (3.0) or above and must complete science courses with a GPA of 83 (3.0) or above.

-The application for Project ENGAGES can be submitted online (find below) by Friday, March 3, 2017.
-Additional information can be obtained from the CSKYWLA, B.E.S.T Academy, KIPP Atlanta Collegiate Leaders, Benjamin E. Mays High School, Charles R. Drew Charter High School or South Atlanta High School.
-Dates for interviews: March 25, 2017.
+The application for Project ENGAGES can be submitted online (find below) by Friday, February 22, 2019.
+Additional information can be obtained from the Coretta Scott King Young Women's Leadership Academy (CSKYWLA), B.E.S.T Academy, Benjamin E. Mays High School, Charles R. Drew Charter High School, South Atlanta High School, Booker T. Washington High School, or Therrell High School.

 - Completed application form (with parent’s/legal guardian’s approval )

 - Two letters of recommendations (One letter must be from your current science teacher.
 The second letter can be from another academic related reference such as your counselor, teacher, academic club advisor, or other (if other specify).
 Please be prepared to provide your references’ email address.